Are Dogs at Risk From Passive Smoke?

 Research has shown that when pets are exposed to second -hand smoke, they are at risk of developing health problems.
 This can range from cell damage, cancer and respiratory problems.

-Cats, in particular, often suffer most from the effects of passive smoking since they spend a great deal more time grooming themselves.
+Cats, in particular, often suffer most from the effects of passive smoking.
+This is because they spend a great deal more time grooming themselves.
 However, dogs are just as likely to become ill, if regularly exposed to second-hand smoke.

 Dogs can suffer from respiratory problems simply from inhaling passive smoke.
 Allergies and skin disease can also occur as a result of exposure to environmental smoke.

-Pets spend a lot more time around the home and are, therefore, at greater risk than other human members of the household who may be away from the house for long periods during the day.
+Pets spend a lot more time around the home.
+Therefore, they are at greater risk than human household members, who may be away from the house for longer periods during the day.

 ‘Third-hand’ smoke.